monobot/simpletickets/README.md

 # simpletickets

-This is a django module to manage ticketing between the users and the staff.
+This is a django plugin to manage ticketing between the users and the staff.
 In a simple, easy and usefull way.

----

-## Instalation
+# Installation and setup
 To install just
 ```bash
 pip install simpletickets
 ```

-## Module Set Up
+##### Module Set Up

 Add "simpletickets" to your installed apps:
 ```python